 After a 485 visa, the student can apply for a 457 visa.

 The second option is to go for an employer who sponsors you on a 457 (temporary) visa.
-A 457 visa is usually valid for four years which can usually be renewed after that.
-After you have worked with a 457 visa for a period of two years, there is an option of applying for a permanent employer visa known as the Employer Nomination Scheme (ENS).
-Another option is to apply for a Regional Sponsored Migration Scheme (RSMS) which is also considered as a permanent visa where the sponsorship would be given by a regional employer.
+A 457 visa is usually valid for four years which can generally be renewed after that.
+After you have worked with a 457 visa for two years, there is an option of applying for a permanent employer visa known as the Employer Nomination Scheme (ENS).
+Another option is to apply for a Regional Sponsored Migration Scheme (RSMS) which is also considered as a permanent visa where a regional employer would give the sponsorship.

 The third option is to obtain state sponsorship and then opt for permanent residency in a relevant skill area.
-Every state in Australia has its own separate skill list and work experience requirements.
+Every state in Australia has a separate skill list and work experience requirements.
 You need to have a relevant skill area and also relevant work experience to become eligible to apply for permanent residency.
-To apply for permanent residency in Australia, you need to have a minimum of 65 points in the Points test.
+To apply for permanent residency in Australia, you need to have a minimum of 65 points in the Points Test.

 Minimum requirements for international students who wish to apply for GSM: